-There are many others that could be added to make the agreement very safe for the purchaser.
-However, the vendor is entitled to refuse to sign the contract if he is not happy with the contents so it is advisable to be reasonable about inserting extra conditions.
+There are many others which could be added to make the agreement very safe for the purchaser.
+However, the vendor is entitled to refuse to sign the contract if he is not happy with the contents so it is advisable to be reasonable about inserting extra conditions in.

 You may be unsure about the structure of the property and therefore want to have a survey done.
 You can include a condition suspensive to say that the purchase is dependent on certain defects not being revealed by a survey.
 You should certainly have one to say that a search of title deeds must not reveal any inconvenient easements (eg a right of way across your land).

 You could have a condition suspensive stipulating that you must still be alive and capable when the acte de vente is due for signature.
-Otherwise your heirs may be expected to proceed with the transaction on your behalf.
+Otherwise your heirs would usually be expected to proceed with the transaction on your behalf.

 Be sure that your French property lawyer is capable of drafting the conditions necessary for your particular circumstances and do not sign a contract until it has been carefully checked to ascertain what is and what is not included.